-In this series of short videos Susan Hopkins looks at six role areas in education, and offers six signs that practitioners in each of those roles are practicing Self-Reg.
+In this series of short videos, Susan Hopkins looks at six role areas in education.
+She also offers six signs that practitioners in each of those roles are practicing Self-Reg.
 Watch the series below or on our YouTube channel here.

-Susan introduces the series by explaining how the name of the series came into being.
+First, Susan introduces the series by sharing how the name of the series came into being.

-Susan shares six indicators that teachers are practicing Self-Reg, including “walking the talk” with Self-Reg, having “soft eyes” and prioritizing their own Self-Reg.
+Susan shares six indicators that teachers are practicing Self-Reg.
+These include “walking the talk” with Self-Reg, having “soft eyes” and particularly prioritizing their own Self-Reg.

-Susan talks about school leaders (principals and vice-principals) and ways they practice Self-Reg, including lowering other people’s stress loads, looking at team cohesion, and embracing the #ohsohuman side of the learning journey.
+Susan talks about school leaders (principals and vice-principals) and ways they practice Self-Reg.
+This includes lowering other people’s stress loads, looking at team cohesion, and generally embracing the #ohsohuman side of the learning journey.

-Susan discusses indicators of Self-Reg practice in specialists who support schools and families including: having a dynamic systems theory mindset, reducing stress for those who support children directly, and helping colleagues learn to reframe behaviour in themselves and others.
+Susan discusses indicators of Self-Reg practice in specialists who support schools and families.
+These include having a dynamic systems theory mindset, reducing stress for those who support children directly, and also helping colleagues learn to reframe behaviour in themselves and others.

-Susan talks about how bus drivers can practice Self-Reg, including recognizing their part in the flow of students’ day, having a love of children, and building good relationships with the school, the children and the parents.
+Susan talks about how bus drivers can practice Self-Reg, including understanding their part in the flow of students’ day, having a love of children, and especially building good relationships with the school, the children, and the parents.